prisma/prisma1/docs/1.0/03-Tutorials/01-Basic/index.md

 ---
 alias: kut8kohzoo
-subtitle: Learn everything about serverless functions in Graphcool by practical examples.
+subtitle: A practical introduction to using Prisma.
 imageUrl: "http://imgur.com/a/dvsep"
-description: "Graphcool makes use of three different kinds of functions: Hooks, Resolver and Subscriptions.
-In this guide series, we'll show you how to get started with all of these and implement features like data validation & transformation, sending welcome emails or calling out to arbitrary 3rd-party APIs."
+description: "Learn how to generate a GraphQL API for your database with Prisma.
+This tutorial series includes the very first steps of installing the Prisma CLI, defining and updating your data model as well as working with the API."
 ---